Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/design/movement.md

 - Aids combat by letting you adjust position quickly during aerials, to extend combos, poke and retreat, or dodge and punish.

+## Pratfall accel

+Relevant both when directly entering pratfall (such as at the end of a movement special), and when parried during an aerial.
+Pratfall accel can't be made too high (higher than 0.6-7?)  or it will negate parries.

 ## Air speed

 - Very helpful for horizontal recovery Characters with higher fall speeds or lower jumps naturally travel less